 (1) A separate application must be submitted for each event under this paragraph (i.e., no recurring events);

 (2) The sponsoring individual or entity will be responsible for the conduct of both the non-affiliated speaker and non-affiliated guests at the event as well as compliance with all laws, MTSU policies, and rules; and

 4. Use of Property by Non-affiliated Entities/Individuals.
 MTSU has opened the property and/or facilities designated on the Event Coordination Forms website for application for use or access by a non-affiliated entity/Individual without sponsorship from an affiliated entity/individual.
-As indicated on the Event Coordination Forms website, the Student Union Commons is available for use by a non-sponsored, non-affiliated entity without payment of a rental or lease fee.
+As indicated on the Event Coordination Forms website, the Student Union Commons is available during regular business hours for use by a non-sponsored, non-affiliated entity without payment of a rental or lease fee.
 To facilitate adequate availability for other affiliated and non-affiliated users (including spontaneous student use required by T.C.A. § 49-7-2401 et seq.), non-sponsored/non-affiliated users can reserve the Student Union Commons for no more than four (4) hours in any calendar week without payment of a rental or lease fee and reservations for such uses by non-sponsored/non-affiliated users will not be confirmed until 14 calendar days prior to the event.

 All other facilities designated as available for non-sponsored, non-affiliated entities on the Event Coordination Forms website are available to such entities only by rental or lease.
 Use by non-sponsored, non-affiliated entities shall have the lowest priority.
 Non-sponsored/non-affiliated users and entities can rent facilities up to four (4) times per semester.